 - Alfred became an engine fitter and engineer.
 He lived in Shoreditch with his wife and children.
 Lodging with him on the nights of the 1871 and 1881 census was Francis Eastment who was a shoemaker and had been lodging with William Miles Green in 1851.

-On the 19th November 1855 Vincent John Green married his cousin Annie Vincent at St Barnabus Church in St Lukes.
-Annie was living in St Lukes, but was born in Pimlico 2nd September 1834.
+Vincent John Green was born on 11 July 1829 in Clerkenwell, Middlesex.
+On 19 November 1855, he married his cousin Annie Vincent at St Barnabus Church in St Lukes.
+Annie was living in St Lukes, but was born in Pimlico on 2 September 1834.
 Vincent was a bookbinder, and was living at 20 Woodbridge Street, Clerkenwell.
-On the 12th August 1856 their first son, Vincent John Green was born at 12 Northampton Street, Clerkenwell.
-Their daughters: Lavina, born 7th July 1860; Florence, born 18th January 1862; and Kate, born 7th January 1864, all in Islington, were baptised at St Andrew, Holborn on the 15th December 1868.
-Their next two children were: George, born circa 1866 in St Lukes; and Ida, born circa 1868, also in St Lukes.
-Their youngest son Ernest Harold Green was born on 17th January 1871 and was baptised at St Andrew, Holborn on the 28th February 1871.
+On the 12 August 1856 their first son, Vincent John Green was born at 12 Northampton Street, Clerkenwell.
+Their daughters: Lavina, Florence and Kate were baptised at St Andrew, Holborn on the 15 December 1868.
+Their next two children were: George and Ida, both born in St Lukes.
+Their next son, Ernest Harold Green, was born in 1871 and was baptised at St Andrew, Holborn.
 At this time the family was living at 40a Liquorpond Street.
-On 5th August 1872, when Vincent John Green (1856) became an apprentice jeweller, the family was living at Palmerston Buildings, St Lukes.
-On 29th August 1877, when Vincent John Green (1856) left London and joined the Royal Fusiliers, the family was living at 21 Gloucester Street, Clerkenwell.
-Two years later, on the 9th November 1879, his father Vincent John Green (1829) died at the Great Northern Hospital.
+In 1872, the family had moved to Palmerston Buildings, St Lukes.
+Their youngest son Owen was born in February 1873.
+In 1877, the family was living at 21 Gloucester Street, Clerkenwell.
+Two years later, on the 9 November 1879, Vincent John Green died at the Great Northern Hospital.
 Prior to his death, he had been living at 9 Pullteney Terrace.

-After serving for 12-years in the army Vincent John Green (1856) returned to London.
+Vincent John Green was born on the 12 August 1856 at 12 Northampton Street, Clerkenwell.
+On 5 August 1872, Vincent became an apprentice jeweller.
+On 29 August 1877 Vincent joined the Royal Fusiliers regiment in the British Army.
+During his time in the army he spent six years in India.
+After completing 12-years in the army, Vincent returned to London.
 On the night of the 1891 Census he was residing at the Whitechapel Union Workhouse, South Grove, Mile End Road, where he worked as a cook.
 It was at this workhouse where he met his wife Eliza Long, daughter of John and Mary Long.
 Eliza was born in Upottery in Devon, but had worked in various workhouses, before moving to London shortly after 1891 to work at the Whitechapel Union Workhouse.
-On 2nd July 1896 they got married at the Register Office, Mile End Old Town.
+On 2 July 1896 they married at the Register Office, Mile End Old Town.
 He was living at 7 South Grove, adjacent to the workhouse, and she was living at 40 Maplin Street – the next street along.
-On 17th August 1898 they had twins - a boy and a girl.
-The girl was called Nellie Green and the boy was called Vincent John Green; however, he died at 8-months.
-Their next child was Kate, born 16th August 1899.
+On 17 December 1896, their first child Lily Green was born, but sadly died the following day.
+On 17 August 1898 they had twins - a boy and a girl.
+The girl was called Nellie Green and the boy was called Vincent John Green; however, he died aged 8-months.
 At the time of the 1901 Census, the family was living on the first floor of 16 Albion Street, parallel to South Grove - Vincent was shown as a Laundryman.
-On 28th July 1902 Vincent John Green (1856) died, aged 45, and is buried at Bow Cemetery, South Grove.
-Being pregnant, Eliza moved back with the children to Upottery, to be with her family.
+On 28 July 1902 Vincent John Green died, aged 45, and is buried at Bow Cemetery, South Grove.
+Being pregnant, Eliza moved back, with the children, to Upottery to be with her family.

 On 27th September 1902, at the Post Office, Upottery their fourth child, Vincent Green, was born.